3D Hand Pose Estimation in Everyday Egocentric Images: Experiments

+We use the validation splits of H2O and \assembly with 29K and 32K images respectively.
+Since 3D hand annotations are difficult to collect for in-the-wild images, we instead collect 2D hand keypoints annotations on 5K egocentric images from validation set of \visor split of \epicb.
+We refer to this dataset as \epichands.
+See sample images from the dataset in \Figref{epichands}.
+We also evaluate on the validation split of \egoexo hand pose dataset.

+\boldparagraph{\epichands} \epichands contains 2D annotations for the 21 hand joints to facilitate evaluation of 2D projections of the predicted 3D keypoints.
+We sample 5K images from the validation set of \visor split of \epic and get the 21 joints annotated via Scale AI.
+We use the same joint convention as \arctic~\cite{Fan2023CVPR}.
+We crop the images around the hand using the segmentation masks in \visor and provide the crops to annotators for labeling.
+Note that most of these images do not have all the 21 keypoints visible.
+Following \arctic, we only consider images with atleast 3 visible joints for evaluation.
+Moreover, since the models in our experiments required hand crops as input, we only evaluate on those images for which hand bounding box is predicted by the recently released hand detector model from~\cite{cheng2023towards}.
+This leaves us with 4724 hand annotations, with 2697 right hands and 2027 left hands.
+We show some annotations in~\Figref{epichands}.

-\boldparagraph{Metrics} For 3D hand pose evaluation, we adopt the protocol from \arctic.
-We consider 2 metrics: (1) Mean Per-Joint Position Error (MPJPE): L2 distance (mm) between the 21 predicted and ground truth joints for each hand after subtracting the root joint, (2) Mean Relative-Root Position Error (MRRPE): the translation between the root joints of left hand and right hand, following~\cite{Fan20213DV,Moon2020ECCV,Fan2023CVPR}.
-For evaluation on in-the-wild data, we measure the L2 distance (in pixels) between ground truth 2D hand keypoints and 2D re-projections of 3D keypoints output from our model.
+\boldparagraph{Metrics} For 3D hand pose evaluation, we consider 2 metrics: (1) {\bf Mean Per-Joint Position Error (MPJPE)}: L2 distance (mm) between the 21 predicted \& ground truth joints for each hand after subtracting the root joint (this captures the relative pose).
+(2) {\bf Mean Relative-Root Position Error (MRRPE)}: the metric distance between the root joints of left hand and right hand, following~\cite{Fan20213DV,Moon2020ECCV,Fan2023CVPR} (this takes the absolute pose into account).
+(3) For 2D evaluation on \epichands, we measure the {\bf L2 Error} (in pixels for 224x224 image input) between ground truth keypoints \& 2D projections of predicted 3D keypoints.